jcailler/programmation-fonctionnelle-ul/TP/TP4/README.md

 #### Heavy Lifting

-Let’s extract the common code between the functions in the previous exercise.
+Let's extract the common code between the functions in the previous exercise.

 1. Write a function that takes a single function `op` (a binary operator such as `+`) and returns a lifted version of that operation (like adder above).
 ```Scala